-location: DR. Xi Zhang
+Instructors: DR. Xi Zhang Email: xz262@njit.edu

-Instructors: xz262@njit.edu

-Email: https://njit.webex.com/meet/xz262njit.edu
+Webex room: https://njit.webex.com/meet/xz262njit.edu

-Office Hours: 2:30 p.m. to 3:30 p.m.
-Tuesday/Thursday
+Office Hours: 2:30 p.m. to 4:30 p.m.
+Thursday or by appointment

 Course Description

 This course is intended for the student considering a leadership role in the commercialization of technological innovation.
 It covers the entrepreneurial process from conception to start-up, growth and harvesting of a new venture.
 It teaches students how to search for opportunities, gather resources to convert opportunities into a business, and lead the business through growth and harvest.
 This course covers entrepreneurship skills that are equally applicable in the startup domain and in the established corporate domain (i.e., intrapreneurship).